nina8891/weather-app/README.md

 - [sass/scss](https://sass-lang.com/) is used to write stable and powerful CSS.

-_Autoprefixer_ is included and use [caniuse.com](http://caniuse.com/) database to avoid outdated prefixes. _You can forget CSS prefixes NOW._
+_Autoprefixer_ is included and use [caniuse.com](http://caniuse.com/) database to avoid outdated prefixes.